tekumara/notes/aws-ssm-patching.md

 ## Compliance

-If an instance is patched with the NoReboot option, and there are patches pending a reboot, then the instance will have a noncompliant status.
-Once the instance has been rebooted run the patch baseline scan has been run to update its patch summary to compliant.
+If an instance is patched with the NoReboot option, and there are patches pending a reboot, then the instance will have a non-compliant status.
+Once the instance has been rebooted ensure the patch baseline scan has been run to update its patch summary to compliant.

+## Summaries

+The patch summary and compliance summary will show all instances (whether running or not) that have run the patch baseline.

+The instance set should be the same, except instances that have been terminated they won't reflect in the patch summary until the baseline runs again.

 ## Reference